BPS-Consulting/wafir/apps/www/src/content/documentation.md

 ## Mode Configuration

-Choose what type of input the widget collects.
+Choose what type of input the widget collects in your `public/wafir.yaml` config file.

 ### Widget Modes